 Most people have probably heard the term “Blood Diamond,” but they may not be aware of just how literal it is.
 Certain areas in Africa with particularly dense diamond mines will trade the stones to finance ongoing wars.
 In this sense, mined diamonds are quite literally financing many deaths.

 Generally, blood diamonds, also known as conflict diamonds, are harvested and traded by rebel forces opposing an established government.
-The revenue produced from the diamonds allows them to hold forces together.
+These rebel forces control the mines completely, and although companies in other parts of the world are aware of this, they continue to purchase these ill begotten stones.
+The revenue produced from the diamonds allows these factions to hold forces together.

 On the other hand, lab grown diamonds are not involved in any such business.
+In fact, these diamonds are strictly regulated and provide gainful employment for the scientists and lab technicians creating them.
 Regardless of which lab they’re grown in, these diamonds are never used as a means by which to fund conflict that often leads to death.
 Opposition to this funding has led some people to partake in a diamond boycott, but this is not strictly necessary.

-Despite being almost identical from the standpoint of optics, lab grown diamonds are sold without the serious price hike of mined diamonds.
+Despite being almost identical from the standpoint of optics (even experts have a tough time differentiating lab grown from mined diamonds), lab grown diamonds are sold without the serious price hike of mined diamonds.
 Though this topic doesn’t relate to ethics in the sense of the way they affect a third party, it does speak to the ethics of the industry.

 Some of the cost of mined diamonds is passed down from the actual cost associated with mining, though this is much lower than some might realize.
+Because many mining operations aren’t ethical, there’s little cost for the labor.
 For the most part, though, the astronomical price of a mined diamond is due totally to long-standing preference for them.

 They Don’t Promote Child Labor or Unlivable Wages